jdhao/blog_source/centos_nvim_install_use_guide_en.md

 Let's take manipulating double quotes as an example.
 In insert model, press `"`, it will automatically become two double quotes.
 At the same time, the cursor is placed between the two double quotes, waiting for input.
-When you finish inputing text between the quotes, you may want to place the cursor after the right quote and continue inserting text.
+When you finish inputting text between the quotes, you may want to place the cursor after the right quote and continue inserting text.
 Here comes the magic part: just press `"` one more time, and the cursor will be placed right behind the right quote.